Department of Psychology, Philosophy, and Religious Studies

 325E Andy Holt Humanities Building

-Douglas I. Blom, Gary E. Brown, David H. Cooper, James F. Fieser, David A. Gibson, Norman S. Lillegard, F. Louis Mauldin, Henry H. Parker, Robin Powers, William H. Zachry.
+Gary E. Brown, Phil E. Brown, David H. Cooper, James F. Fieser, David A. Gibson, Norman S. Lillegard, F. Louis Mauldin, Michelle M. Merwin, Henry H. Parker, Jeremy G. Turner, William H. Zachry.

 The department offers a broad range of courses and provides the kind of educational experience needed to prepare students for post-graduate study or a career in some psychology-related field.
 Advanced training at the master's or doctor's level is required in order for one to become a professional psychologist or a psychology professor in college.